Sushil Sen

 Sushil Kumar Sen (Bengali: সুশীল কুমার সেন; 1892 – 3 May 1915) participated in the Indian Independence Movement.

 Life

-Sushilkumar Senorn in a family of revolutionaries.
+Sushil Kumar Sen was born in a family of revolutionaries.
 A meritorious student, he had his early education in Srihatta and Shillong; later in response to the boycott call, he joined the National College, with Aurobindo Ghosh as the principal.
 At an early age, he was sentenced with fifteen lashes for having participated in a picketing against the British judiciary.
 Sen developed a patriotic spirit from his childhood and had studied at National College, Calcutta.

 Arrest

 He was one of the accused in the famous Alipore Bomb Case and was arrested in May 1909.
 He was sentenced to seven years rigorous imprisonment and later this sentence was canceled by High Court as his role in the Alipore Bomb Case was not proven.
 However, he had to spend 21 months in jail.
 He was active in many direct actions and involved in the assassination of Pro British Inspector in Special Investigation Cell Suresh Chandra Mukherjee.
 He was active in raising resources for revolutionary activities and was successful in collecting about Rs.
 10,000/- (Rupees Ten Thousand) during 1915 for Rash Behari Bose's escape to Japan.